jblue1/JetNtupleProducerTool/README.md

 This is a CMSSW module for producing mostly flat tuples from 13 TeV Run2 MC samples.

-The code is intended to run inside the CMS Virtual Machine environment.
+The code is intended to run inside a CMSSW docker instance.

 ## Setting up